Byron Bradfute

 Byron Gilbert Bradfute (December 12, 1937 – October 30, 2020) was an American football offensive tackle in the National Football League for the Dallas Cowboys.
 He played college football at the University of Southern Mississippi and Abilene Christian University.

-Early years
+Early life

 Bradfute attended A. C. Jones High School, where he was a two-time All-district selection at tackle.

 Bradfute accepted a scholarship from Abilene Christian University.
 As a junior, he was thrown out of the team for drinking beer.
 Bradfute finished his senior season at the University of Southern Mississippi.

 Professional career

 Bradfute was selected by the Los Angeles Chargers in the 1960 AFL draft, but instead chose to sign with the NFL's Dallas Cowboys as a free agent.

 Bradfute was a reserve offensive tackle and was a part of the franchise's inaugural season.
 The next year, he played in five games after suffering an injury.
 On July 29, 1962, Bradfute announced his retirement.